weblate/ns8-imapsync/README.md

 ## start to sync a remote imap account to local user account

 security : "tls" or "ssl" or ""
-trashsync: true, false
 - delete mails and folder on local account not in remote account
+delete_local: true, false
+- delete mails on remote account once synchronized to localaccount
-delete: true, false
+delete_remote: true, false
 - exclude folders prepend by `^` and end by `$`
 exclude: folder1,folder2,^folder3$
+- start tasks by a cron (use 5m for minute, 2h for hour: start a cron `0/5 * * * *` or `1 */2 * * *`)
+cron: 5m
 - the remote imap account credentials (you can use the password of the imap master administrator if you know it, for example vmail. use the login user*vmail and the relevant password).
 Otherwise use the login and the password of the remote account.

 Example: